A Guide on How to Create Magento 2 Events & Observers

 </config>

-In this file, under config element, we define an event element with the name is the event name which was dispatch above.
-The class which will execute this event will be define in the observer element by instance attribute.
+In this file, under config element, we define an event element with the name of the event dispatch above.
+The class that will execute this event will be defined in the observer element by an instance attribute.
 The name of observer is used to identify this with other observers of this event.

 Step 3: Create Observer class